Concert Series / Club Nights

 SHAPE — Sound Heterogeneous Art and Performance in Europe

-A 3-year initiative co-funded by the Creative Europe programme of the European Union, the SHAPE project reunites 16 European non-profit organisations active within the ICAS – International Cities of Advanced Sound network to create a platform that aims to support, promote, and exchange innovative and aspiring emergent musicians and interdisciplinary artists with an interest in sound.
+A multi-year initiative co-funded by the Creative Europe programme of the European Union, the SHAPE project reunites 16 European non-profit organisations active within the ICAS – International Cities of Advanced Sound network to create a platform that aims to support, promote, and exchange innovative and aspiring emergent musicians and interdisciplinary artists with an interest in sound.

 Supported by the ICAS Network and the Creative Europe Programme of the European Union.

 The new sound of the city – Berlin Current presents young, unconventional, and experimental pop music from Berlin.

 Established in 2013, Berlin Current is an ongoing CTM-led project that identifies and supports emerging Berlin-based musicians by producing live concerts at Berghain, Boiler Room Berlin and during the CTM Festival.
 Creative commissions and international showcases, as well as radio and magazine features by partners BLN.FM, No Fear of Pop, and previously De:Bug, also make up significant part of the initiative.